 The tornado is actually invisible, only when it carries the condensed water droplets from a humid air storm and the dust and debris on the ground, it turns gray.

 Tornadoes are classified as weak, strong, or violent storms.
-Violent tornadoes make up only two percent of all tornadoes, but cause 70 percent of all deaths and it can last an hour or more.
-Among the damages caused by a tornado we find:
+Violent tornadoes make up only about two percent of all tornadoes, but cause 70 percent of all deaths and can last an hour or more.
+Among the damage caused by a tornado are:

 Meteorologists do not have as much facility in predicting tornadoes as hurricanes.
 However, by knowing the meteorological variables that determine the formation of a tornado, specialists can warn of the presence of a tornado well in advance to save lives.
 Nowadays the warning time for a tornado is 13 minutes.

-Tornadoes can also be identified by some signs from the sky such as a sudden turning very dark and greenish in color, a large hailstorm, and a powerful roar like that of a locomotive.
+Tornadoes can also be identified by certain signs in the sky, such as a sudden change to a very dark, greenish color, a large hailstorm, and a powerful roar like that of a locomotive.
+In this context, it is important to know that There are different types of tornadoes and each one has its own characteristics.

 PREMIUM QUALITY